 New York City may be the most linguistically diverse place in the world, but that diversity began with Lunaape (also called Lenape or Delaware), a Native American language of the Algonquian family.
-Today, Lunaape is still spoken, and is actively being revitalized, in Moraviantown and Munsee, in Canada.
+Today, Lunaape is being revitalized in communities in Canada, Oklahoma, and elsewhere.

 We’re excited to announce that we’re partnering with Google Cultural Institute to launch online exhibits of some of our projects.
 Through this new platform, we can bring even more photos, videos, audio, and information to you in a format that’s made to feel as if you’re exploring an exhibit at a museum.